sakshi300699/HackNSolve/README.md

 **Title** – An All-in-one healthcare platform for your needs, where you are a priority.

 **Inspiration** - These pandemic times have taught us the importance of a remote healthcare system.
 Additionally rural areas currently do not have access to good healthcare systems.
-This has motivated us to build SheCure.
+This has motivated us to build MedForHer.

 ## Features
 * <b>Breast Cancer Detection tool :</b> Detects the presence of Metastatic Tissue and Invasive Ductal Carcinoma using two AI Models